 Breast Lift Consultation

-During the breast lift consultation, Dr. Cherup will examine your breasts, and measure you, to determine if your breast volume is symmetrical and optimal for your body size and shape.
-She will then describe either a breast lift/mastopexy, or mastopexy and augmentation, to improve your breast image.
-The quality of the skin on your breast, the appearance of stretch marks, and the density of the tissue factor in to the analysis.
+During the breast lift consultation, Dr. Cherup will examine your breasts, and measure you to determine if your breast volume is symmetrical and optimal for your body size and shape.
+She will then describe either a breast lift/mastopexy, breast lift with implants, or breast reduction with a lift depending on the specific needs of each patient.
+The quality of the skin on your breast, the appearance of stretch marks, and the density of the tissue factor into the analysis.
 VECTRA 3D imaging system may be used by Dr. Cherup, so that you can visualize the transformation of your breast volume into a lifted, compact package.